Joecstarr/joe-starr.com/content/slides/dearborn_F23.md

 ## Caudron Trees

-To generate all possible rational tangles we can generate all possible algebraic expressions on the trivial tangles.

-This boils down to all binary trees on $N$ leaves.
-With nodes labeled with combinations of $\vee$ and $+$ and leaves labeled with all combinations of trivial tangles.
+To generate all possible algebraic tangles, we can generate all possible algebraic expressions on the trivial tangles.
+Equivalently, all full binary trees with $N$ leaves.
+Where the tree's internal nodes are labeled with combinations of $\vee$ and $+$ and leaves are labeled with all combinations of trivial tangles.

 These binary trees are called *Caudron Trees*.